Combimac: Heinke & Schuitema Musselkanaal

-The company Heinke en Schuitema Musselkanaal (HSM) was founded on 1 March 1933 by Mr. Konrad W. Heinke and Mr. Etsko Schuitema as a company to manufacture and repair of electric machines.
-In 1935 per coincidence contact was made with Mr. G. Ph. van Gelder, general-representative, or sole distributor of this in origin blacksmith fan manufacturer in Musselkanaal and Mr. Pelger.
-The company was not performing very well and financially in trouble deep.
-Contact was made with this factory and as a result the company was bought, as well as the inventory and 5 employees moved to Rotterdam.
-Mr. Schuitema continues the company under E. Schuitema repair company of electric machines, which ends in 1947 as a result of his death.
-Mr. Heinke keeps all rights on the casting patterns, which are based at: N.V.
+The company Heinke en Schuitema Musselkanaal (HSM) was founded on 1 March 1933 by Mr. Konrad W. Heinke and Mr. Etsko Schuitema in order to manufacture and repair electric machines.
+After HSM was bought and moved to Rotterdam, Mr. Schuitema continued to work independently as E. Schuitema, Repair Company for Electrical Machines until his death in 1947.
+Mr. Heinke kept all rights to the casting patterns, which are held by: N.V.
 Asselbergs' IJzerindustrie en Handelsmaatschappij IJzergieterijen, N.V.
-Nederlandsche IJzergieterij Vulcanus en de N.V.
-Twentsche Metaal- en IJzergieterij.In 1936 the manufacturing and series production at the Pelger factory started.
+Nederlandsche IJzergieterij Vulcanus and N.V.
+Twentsche Metaal- en IJzergieterij.
+In 1936, the manufacturing and series production at the Pelger factory started.
 Mr. Heinke initiated further development and introduction of new models.
 Mr. van Gelder kept the sole distribution rights for the products.
-The sales and distribution of the products therefore stayed until World War II with Mr. van Gelder's company, Firma G. Ph. van Gelder in Overschie.
-After World War II a new sales organization was set up: Van Gelder & Pelger.
-On 9 June 1950 the company Pelger N.V. was founded with a funding capital of 500.000,-- Dutch guilders.
-In 1951 it was decided the sales and distribution of the produced goods would be done by the company Pelger itself, by means a separate sales office located at the Groenendaal 25 in Rotterdam.
+The sales and distribution of the products stayed with Mr. van Gelder's company, Firma G. Ph. van Gelder, in Overschie, until World War II.